 Here are some potential defenses that our DUI lawyer in Las Vegas can use to get the charges against you reduced or dismissed:

 Our team works hard to get the best possible outcome for people facing criminal charges.
-If you were arrested while visiting Vegas, you can trust that our Las Vegas DUI lawyer will do the same for you.
+If you were arrested while visiting Vegas, you could trust that our Las Vegas DUI lawyer will do the same for you.
 Here are some testimonials for satisfied clients:

 At De Castroverde Criminal & Immigration Lawyers, our team of criminal attorneys has decades of collective legal experience and extensive law knowledge.
 It is imperative that you retain skilled and seasoned legal counsel, as the criminal consequences for drunk driving vary from state to state.
 In some out-of-state cases, a person charged with DUI will face penalties in both Nevada and their home state.
-Additionally, the defendant’s attorney must speak with the Nevada DMV within seven days of the arrest to contest the administrative license suspension.
+The defendant’s attorney must also speak with the Nevada DMV within seven days of the arrest to contest the administrative license suspension.

 With the many negative impacts of a criminal conviction, you cannot afford to face your charges without the help of a Las Vegas DUI lawyer.
 We are committed to providing clients with exceptional legal services, and you can be confident that your case will receive aggressive effective representation.